Granny Square Hexagon Pattern Free: 7 Easy Honeycomb Designs

 Complete Materials Checklist

-This granny square hexagon pattern free creates a classic granny-style hexagon with six corners.
-Each round increases the number of stitches per side, and the hexagonal shape emerges naturally from the six-corner construction.
-Before starting, make sure you are comfortable with the Double Crochet Stitch and the Crochet Magic Ring—both are essential foundations for this pattern.
+This makes a classic granny-style hexagon with six corners.
+Each round adds stitches per side, and the six-sided shape just emerges from the corner construction.
+Before you start, get comfortable with the double crochet stitch and the magic ring, both are the foundation here.

 Round 1: The Magic Center

-The most popular granny square hexagon pattern free designs use a 2-round repeat that is easy to memorize and customize.
+The most popular hexagon designs use a simple 2-round repeat, easy to memorize and easy to customize.

 Each group of 3 DC separated by chain-2 spaces forms one corner of your hexagon.
 If you are new to the magic ring technique, see our Crochet Magic Ring and Magic Circle Crochet Guide tutorials.